-The truth is that while Millennials are obviously the primary target for most of the robo advisors that are emerging as market leaders, we have had many supportive comments come from Gen Xers and even Baby Boomers over at our Canadian Robo Advisors Guide.
-Interestingly, while young people might be attracted to robos because of their convenience and shiny online platform, it is the older generations that have more investable assets – and consequently a lot more to save when it comes to the commission-based structure of traditional investments versus robo advisor costs.
+The truth is that while Millennials are obviously the primary target for most of the Robo advisors that are emerging as market leaders, we have had many supportive comments come from Gen Xers and even Baby Boomers over at our Canadian Robo Advisors Guide.
+Interestingly, while young people might be attracted to robots because of their convenience and shiny online platform, it is the older generations that have more investable assets – and consequently, a lot more to save when it comes to the commission-based structure of traditional investments versus Robo advisor costs.

 If you and your significant other are 40 years old and you’ve managed to put away $100,000 into your investment nest egg over the years, you are likely paying somewhere in the neighborhood of $2,500 per year for investment advice in Canada if you subscribe to the traditional mutual fund commission advice model.
 That 2.5% drag on your compounded returns is going to really affect the long-term status of your balanced portfolio.

-- When you decide on what your investment portfolio’s asset allocation will be – it will be with the guidance of human being, using human-created resources to determine your risk profile.
+- When you decide on what your investment portfolio’s asset allocation will be – it will be with the guidance of human beings, using human-created resources to determine your risk profile.

 - If you have questions about investments, costs, commissions, or whether to use an RRSP or a TFSA – those will be answered by a human being.

-When you go to a lawyer you get an upfront quote right?
+When you go to a lawyer you get an upfront quote, right?
 When you see an accountant they tell you how much it will cost to file your taxes for that year?
-If you leave your investments to a robo advisor, you can get excellent financial advice at a flat rate from a fee-only financial planner.
-This planner’s only concern will be your financial plan (what a novel idea) instead of trying to sell you investments.
-I think that this robo + specialist option is a much better way of getting unbiased financial advice – and it is almost guaranteed to produce better investment outcomes over the long term as well due to the basic math behind index investing vs active investing.
+If you leave your investments to a Robo advisor, you can get excellent financial advice at a flat rate from a fee-only financial planner.
+This planner’s only concern will be your financial plan (what a novel idea) instead of trying to sell your investments.
+I think that this Robo + specialist option is a much better way of getting unbiased financial advice – and it is almost guaranteed to produce better investment outcomes over the long term as well due to the basic math behind index investing vs active investing.

-Perhaps you’re the type of person that likes to a read several personal finance articles every week and is comfortable handling their own DIY portfolio.
-In that case, you’ll probably be just fine without a robo advisor.
+Perhaps you’re the type of person that likes to read several personal finance articles every week and is comfortable handling their own DIY portfolio.
+In that case, you’ll probably be just fine without a Robo advisor.
 The problem is that most Canadians don’t fit into that category.
-Instead, many Canadians continue to muddle along with the traditional setup of an under qualified financial advisor that is paid largely based on what terrible investment products they recommend, as opposed to how well they plan your finances.
+Instead, many Canadians continue to muddle along with the traditional setup of an under-qualified financial advisor that is paid largely based on what terrible investment products they recommend, as opposed to how well they plan your finances.
 Many of these Canadians are intimidated by the idea of opening up their online brokerage account and buying ETFs to create their own portfolio.
-For this large group of people, robo advisors might represent the perfect balance of paying for advice, but still keeping most of their money working for them.
-If you want to read more on the topic or want help deciding which of Canada’s robo advisors are right for you, head to YoungandThrifty.ca where we have in-depth reviews of all of Canada’s robo advisor options.
+For this large group of people, Robo advisors might represent the perfect balance of paying for advice but still keeping most of their money working for them.
+If you want to read more on the topic or want help deciding which of Canada’s Robo advisors are right for you, head to YoungandThrifty.ca where we have in-depth reviews of all of Canada’s Robo advisor options.